GreptimeTeam/greptimedb/README.md

 ### Run

-Start GreptimeDB from source code, in standalone mode.
+Start GreptimeDB from source code, in standalone mode:

 ```
 cargo run -- standalone start
 ```

-Or if you built from docker
+Or if you built from docker:

 ```
 docker run -p 4002:4002 -v "$(pwd):/tmp/greptimedb" greptime/greptimedb standalone start